Israel Faces Challenges In Fighting Coronavirus In Ultra-Orthodox Communities

 Fleur Hassan-Nahoum, a deputy mayor of Jerusalem, helped organize the posters in a private capacity.

-The community turns to rabbinic texts on Jewish law for guidance on life's challenges — but when it comes to the coronavirus, the rabbinic literature has come up short.
-The plagues and calamities of the past were never tackled in isolation.
+The community turns to rabbinic texts on Jewish law for guidance on life's challenges — but the plagues and calamities of the past were never tackled through isolation.
 And social distancing is anathema to the Orthodox Jewish communal way of life.

 Many in the community are impoverished and families can include as many as seven or eight children, all living in two- or three-bedroom apartments.
-To prevent the virus from spreading easily at home, authorities are preparing hotels to quarantine healthy relatives of those infected with COVID-19.
+To prevent the virus from spreading easily at home, authorities are preparing hotels to quarantine healthy relatives of those infected with COVID-19 in the community.

 The virus is also hitting ultra-Orthodox communities in the U.S., but in Israel, the crisis highlights a long-running friction between the government and the community's leaders, some of whom initially dismissed the government's coronavirus lockdown orders.

-"Israel is a Jewish state on the one hand, but it doesn't espouse the version of Judaism that Haredi society would like to see going on," said ultra-Orthodox Rabbi Yehoshua Pfeffer, a lecturer at the Hebrew University of Jerusalem.
+"Israel is a Jewish state on the one hand, but it doesn't espouse the version of Judaism that Haredi society would like to see going on," said ultra-Orthodox Rabbi Yehoshua Pfeffer of the Tikvah Fund, an educational foundation.
 "Some of the Israeli regulations and laws are seen to be inhibited or restrictive of the Haredi way of life."

-With virus cases rising, Haredi newspapers in Israel ran photos of community members who died in New York, London, Paris and Israel, and the community turned a corner.
+With virus cases rising, Haredi newspapers in Israel ran photos of community members who died in New York, London, Paris and Israel, and the community's attitude shifted.

 Some ultra-Orthodox Israelis are still skeptical.
-Yoel Krois, who lives in Jerusalem's Mea Shearim neighborhood, an ultra-Orthodox bastion, said he is keeping his family inside more but doesn't trust the government's infection statistics.
+Yoel Krois, who lives in Jerusalem's Mea Shearim neighborhood, an ultra-Orthodox enclave, said he is keeping his family inside more but doesn't trust the government's infection statistics.

-Some ultra-Orthodox Jews shouted "Nazis!" as police marched through a Jerusalem neighborhood this week, handing out large fines — some over $1,000 — to those ignoring the lockdown.
-To impose the lockdown, police set up checkpoints at entrances to some ultra-Orthodox areas and used drones to enforce the rules, even deploying stun grenades to disperse a crowd.
+Some ultra-Orthodox Jews shouted "Nazis!" as police marched through a Jerusalem neighborhood this week, handing out large fines — some over $1,000 — to those ignoring the stay-at-home orders.
+To impose the restrictions, police set up checkpoints at entrances to some ultra-Orthodox areas and used drones to enforce the rules, even deploying stun grenades to disperse a crowd.

 "If they would have been closed three weeks ago, the way that we asked them to, we would be seeing much, much fewer numbers today," Hassan-Nahoum, Jerusalem's deputy mayor, told NPR.
 "They came too late into this."